Siddhant/styleguides/protobuf.md

 ## Deprecated fields
 - Must use the `[deprecated = true]` annotation.
 Unless it is a soft-deprecation; then you can just add a comment.
 - Move all deprecated fields to the bottom of your message.
 They just add noise for your reader.
+- Must add a **reason** for deprecation.
+This is non-negotiable!
 - If a field has been replaced by a newer field somewhere (same or different message), you must add a comment pointing to the new place:
 ```
 // The unique identifier for this account.
 optional string account_no = 12;
 // The unique identifier for this account.
 // Deprecated: Repalced by field 'account_no' (#12).
-Upstream has started using alphabets in the account identifer since May 2012.
+Reason: Upstream has started using alphabets in the account identifer since May 2012.
 optional int64 account_id = 5;
 ```